yellowstonegames/SquidLib/README.md

 -   Can perform LIBTCOD style "dark", "light", and "desaturate" commands on any color
 -   Can get an arbitrary amount of blend between two colors
 -   Colors are also available as standard java.awt.Color constants in the Colors class
+-   Starting with 3.0.0 beta 2, you can alter colors automatically using Filters.

 ###Roguelike Specific Toolkit
 -   Robust Field of View and Line of Sight system